srct/bookshare/README.md

 You can choose a different name for your database.
 Double check your database was created

 ``SHOW DATABASES;``

 Though you can use an existing user to access this database, here's how to create a new user and give them the necessary permissions to your newly created database.

 ``CREATE USER 'bookworm'@'localhost' IDENTIFIED BY 'password';`` For local development, password strength is less important, but use a strong passphrase for deployment.
 You can choose a different username.

-``GRANT ALL ON bookshare.* TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;`` The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.
+``GRANT ALL ON bookshare.* TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;``

+The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.

 Exit the mysql shell by typing `exit`.

 Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py.
 Follow the comment instructions provided in each file to set your secret key and database info.

-Run `python manage.py migrate` to initally set up the tables, and then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
+Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.
+Then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
+Finally, run `python manage.py syncdb` to set up all the tables in your empty database.

 ### Haystack Configuration

-Note: Using the standard SearchIndex, your search index content is only updated whenever you run either `python manage.py update_index` or start afresh with `python manage.py rebuild_index`.

-### Static and Media

-Run `python manage.py collectstatic` to ready your static files, like your css and javascript.

-A separate directory to manage user-uploaded files.
+When your database is empty, this won't do much good, but once you've created a few objects, run 'python manage.py update_index' to set up your database objects for search.

 # Starting up the test server